MicrosoftDocs/customer-voice/fp-docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Create a survey</h3>
-                            <p>Learn to create a survey by adding questions and enhance it by adding picture to header and questions.</p>
+                            <p class="x-hidden-focus">Learn to create a survey by adding questions and enhance it by adding picture to header and questions.</p>
                         </div>
                     </div>
                 </div>